zey-altin/HW3-GameApp/README.md

   <li><strong>How to Use This Repository</strong>
     <ul>
       <li> It's simple to use for Mac users.
 Just download the repository and open in XCode latest version (v15.3).
-If you are user of old version, may need to sync the project.</li>
+If you are user of old version, may need to sync the project.
+And you nedd to add KingFisher package.</li>
     </ul>
   </li>